 - amendments to allow CATSI corporations to apply for an extension to both hold an AGM and lodge financial reports in the case of 'Sorry business'; - amendments to allow CATSI corporations to incorporate wholly owned subsidiaries and form joint ventures; - amendments to simplify related party transactions and remove the requirement for member approval of small, related party transactions; - amendments to modernise the CATSI Act to ensure that corporations can determine how they hold AGMs and contact members, noting that these should be subject to member resolutions; and - amendments to allow CATSI corporations to appoint independent directors.

-However, as previously advised, our stakeholder engagement has highlighted that certain amendments risk adding a level of complexity, compliance and regulation to CATSI corporations that is unnecessary and out of step with the purpose of the legislation.
-We have also received feedback that the existing CATSI Act does not, in some cases, provide the flexibility and support needed to meet the unique cultural contexts of Aboriginal and Torres Strait Islander peoples.
+However, our stakeholder engagement has highlighted that certain amendments risk adding a level of complexity, compliance and regulation to CATSI corporations that is unnecessary and out of step with the purpose of the legislation.